MrAwesome/decktricks/README.md

 ## Install Decktricks
 Go to **([decktricks.com](https://decktricks.com))** in Desktop Mode!

-The installer will handle everything for you.

 ## About Decktricks
 Decktricks is a controller-friendly installer and launcher for Game Mode on SteamOS (Steam Deck).

 The dream: _installing Decktricks should be the last time you ever need to switch to Desktop Mode_.

-Today, now, even in pre-alpha, you can use Decktricks to install and run:
+Today, now, even in alpha, you can use Decktricks to install and run:
 * Game streaming programs like Moonlight (PC) and chiaki4deck (PS4/5)
-* Third-party utilities like EmuDeck, Decky, ProtonUp-QT, and more
+* Third-party utilities like RetroDeck, Decky, ProtonUp-QT, and more
 * Minecraft! (with Prism launcher)
 * External game store launchers like Heroic and Lutris (for Epic, GOG, Amazon, Ubisoft, Humble, and more)
 * A "Nested Desktop Mode" that lets you quickly pop in and out of Desktop Mode without restarting Steam :)